Department of Psychology

 Curriculum

-1. Students must complete the Common Graduate Curriculum in Psychology.
+1. Students must complete the departmental common graduate curriculum.

-2. Students must take PSYC 43030 Introduction to Psychoinformatics: Computer Science for Psychologists (offered in 2024-25); this requirement will be waived if student has sufficient programming experience.
+2. Students must take PSYC 43030 Introduction to Python Programming in the Behavioral Sciences; this requirement will be waived if student has sufficient programming experience.

 3. Two Core Neuroscience courses.
 From the four options below, students should complete two courses.